UCSolarCarTeam/BMSContactor/README.md

 This function will delegate what to do to get the wanted state.
 To open/close contactors, the changeSwitch function will do that.
 It will also check if that state is actually acheived.

-Lastly, the gatekeeper function will send a CAN message of the status of the state.
-(If a BPS Error [the contactor needs to open but it doesn't] is noticed, the changeSwitch functin will send that)
+A BPS Error [the contactor needs to open but it doesn't] is noticed, we plan to add a way that calls the interrupt right away.

-There is also an interrupt that will send a message every 100 milliseconds.
+The interrupt is incharge of sending message.
+The interrupt is called every 100 milliseconds.
 The heartbeat will be sent using this interrupt every 1 second and the general status will be sent every 100 milliseconds.